 Seasonal and temporary employees must receive one hour of training within 30 calendar days or 100 hours, if they work for less than six months.

 New hires must receive training within six months of their start date.

 Employers should retain training records for a minimum of two years.

 A new law required hotels and motels to train employees on human trafficking awareness by January 1, 2020, and then every two years.

-Connecticut recently extended the deadline to January 1, 2021 due to the COVID-19 pandemic.
+Connecticut recently extended the deadline to February 9, 2021 (as extended by Executive Order) due to the COVID-19 pandemic.
 Under the Time’s Up Act, all employers are required to provide two hours of interactive sexual harassment training to supervisors, or within six months of an employee taking on a supervisory role.
 Employers with three or more employees must provide two hours of training to all employees.